Vyacheslav Schwarz: Biography

 Born in Kursk to a Russian family, paternally he was also of Danish ancestry.
-His father was Lieutenant General Grigory Schwarz, hero of the Patriotic War of 1812 and later chief of the Jaro-Belokany Military District in Zakatali Okrug, where Vyacheslav spent his childhood.
+His father, Grigory Yefimovich Schwarz, was an Imperial Lieutenant General who made his recognition during the Napoleonic Wars and later in Caucasus, where he served as chief of the Jaro-Belokany Military District in Zakatali Okrug, where Vyacheslav spent his childhood.

 In 1846, he and his mother moved to Moscow, where he received his first art lessons at the Moscow School of Drawing.
 The following year, he was granted admission to the Page Corps, but never served because his mother didn't want him to have a military career.
 He was finally brought to Saint Petersburg in 1851 and was enrolled in the Imperial Alexander Lyceum the following year.
 He was also a talented linguist, having acquired a working knowledge of French, German and English by the age of ten.